John Wooten: Washington Redskins

 In July 1968, Wooten demanded a trade from the Browns after a dispute with the organization involving an all-white Browns' golf outing in Ashland, Ohio.
 On July 19, 1968, he was released from the Browns by owner Art Modell.
 The Washington Redskins signed Wooten in August, and he played his final year with them.

 Front office

 After retiring from football, Wooten worked for a short time as a sports agent at Pro Sports Advisors from 1973 to 1975.
 He then became a scout with the Dallas Cowboys from 1975 to 1979.
 He was promoted to Director of Pro Personnel in 1980.
 In 1992, he moved to the role of Player Personnel with the Philadelphia Eagles.
 He was promoted to Vice President of Player Personnel in 1994.
 In 1998, he moved to the Baltimore Ravens Assistant Director of Pro and College Scouting.
 In 2000, he began to prepare for his eventual retirement, taking a step back to work as a consultant with the Ravens until 2003.

-Currently he is a "Football GM & Scouting" instructor for the online sports-career training school Sports Management Worldwide, founded and run by Dr. Lynn Lashbrook.
+Currently he is a Football GM & Scouting Instructor for the online sports-career training school Sports Management Worldwide.